Sara Seager belongs to the generation of scientists who made exoplanets feel ordinary enough to study and strange enough to keep chasing.

 The MIT Physics profile is even more explicit about what made her important.
 It credits her with pioneering central methods for characterizing exoplanets and lists honors that reflect how foundational that work became, from the 2013 MacArthur Fellowship to the 2024 Kavli Prize in Astrophysics.

 This is the core of the story.
-Seager was not simply an enthusiast for alien worlds.
+Seager was more than an enthusiast for alien worlds.
 She helped build the conceptual machinery for interpreting them.

 Her field changed because she showed how atmospheres could be read from far away